koaLaMoucho/FEUP-Mod-Sim/docs/delivery_1.md

 The project is to developed using the **Python** language, as it provides a large range of libraries and tools for data analysis and simulation.

-Regarding the simulation environment, either the well known libraries **Simpy** or **Mesa** are going to be used (although we are more inclined towards **Mesa**), as they both allow us to asynchronously model discrete-event simulations and agent-based simulations, such as vehicles arrivals, gate queues, etc.
+Regarding the simulation environment, either the well known libraries **Simpy** or **Mesa** are going to be used (although we are more inclined towards **Mesa**), as they allow us to asynchronously model discrete-event simulations and agent-based simulations, such as vehicles arrivals, gate queues, etc.

 The simulation will be built on Event-Oriented and Agent-based discrete models, to easily manage multiple entities.